jillxoreilly/StatsCourseBook/_build/html/_sources/power_outcomes.md

-This is rather involved and you would not be expected to reproduce it independently, but you should understand conceptually what was done and be able to copy the code blocks an mmdify them to run a power analysis for a different value of $r$ or $d$
+This is rather involved and you would not be expected to reproduce it independently, but you should understand conceptually what was done and be able to copy the code blocks an modify them to run a power analysis for a different value of $r$ or $d$

 This material is covered in the Jupyter Notebooks in this section